 Bio

-Although I spent countless hours drawing as a child, I abandoned my artistic side in my teenage years, frustrated by what I perceived as a lack of distinctive style and voice.
-After a few years in London, and decades of not touching a pencil, I embarked on a creative exploration, starting with layered papercut portraits.
-That process gave birth to my Blue Boys series, where those scarlet lips made their first appearance.
+As a child I drew constantly, but somewhere in my teenage years I gave it up, frustrated by what I saw as a lack of my own distinctive style and voice.
+Decades later, and after not touching a pencil for longer than I care to admit, I found my way back through a creative exploration that started with layered papercut portraits.
+That process gave birth to my Blue Boys series — and those scarlet lips made their very first appearance.

-My art continues to evolve as I explore a variety of media, but one constant remains: it is a blend of colour and whimsy, created with the intention to amuse and make people smile.
+My work continues to evolve across different media, but colour, playfulness, and a touch of whimsy remain at its core.
+I create intuitively, with the hope of sparking curiosity, amusement, and joy.
 What you see is what you see - no hidden messages to be found!

 Exhibitions